 Fleas are not a huge problem in northern Alberta.
 Our cold winters help to keep flea numbers low.
 Often we do have dogs that pick up fleas by travelling to warmer areas of Canada or the United States where fleas are prevalent in the environment ie. the grass in parks, etc. Please ask us before travelling about the very effective flea preventatives that are available.

 This disease is caused by a mite that burrows rapidly in the skin.
-It is very contagious.
-It is contracted from animals that have Sarcoptic mange.
-The animals are extremely itchy.
-There will be hair loss.
-Areas first affected are the ears, elbows & around the anus.
+It is very contagious and contracted from animals that have Sarcoptic mange.
+The animals are extremely itchy and there will be hair loss.
+The areas first affected are the ears, elbows & around the anus.
 There are very effective medications given once monthly to clear this mite from the animals body.

 Demodex is another mite that burrows in the skin.
-It is normally present on most animals.
-It only causes problems if the animal’s immune system is compromised.
-It usually occurs in young animals.
-The animals are not itchy.
-Hair loss often occurs initially around the eyes & face.
+It is normally present on most animals but only causes problems if the animal’s immune system is compromised.
+Usually occurring in young animals.
+Pets are not itchy from the parasite but some hair loss often occurs initially around the eyes & face.
 Hair loss can be patchy or generalized.
 It is more difficult to treat.

 There are other less common external parasites of animals.
 If your animal is itchy and/or experiencing hair loss it is important to get it examined to get a diagnosis and proper treatment.